 Reasons why RRIF minimums should be changed

 Chevreau’s article cites 2 reasons why high RRIF minimums after the age of 71 can be a problem:

 - Seniors are forced to withdraw more than they actually need to spend — but must pay tax on the whole amount.

-- Withdrawal rates of 7% to 20% are far beyond expected investment returns of either stocks or bonds.
-The byproduct is seniors who are forced to break into capital with every passing year, with the scary prospect of outliving their money in their 90s.
+- Withdrawal rates of 7% to 20% are far beyond the expected investment returns of either stocks or bonds.
+The byproduct is seniors who are forced to break into the capital with every passing year, with the scary prospect of outliving their money in their 90s.